dwright37/trope-reports/reports/Llama-2-13b-chat-hf.md

 ---

-### T3616: Sexual autonomy is a fundamental human right.
+### T3616: Individual privacy is a fundamental human right.

 |Support|
 |---|